 Faster imaging techniques such as gradient-recalled echo (GRE) have become popular because they shorten imaging time.
 With GRE, pulse sequences are performed using variable flip angles of less than 90 degrees, which shortens imaging time since the low flip-angle radiofrequency pulses destroy only a portion of the longitudinal magnetization with each pulse cycle.
 In musculoskeletal imaging, GRE sequences are useful for imaging ligaments, tendons, and cartilage.

 The musculoskeletal system is ideally suited for evaluation by MRI because different tissues demonstrate different signal intensities on T1- and T2-weighted images.
 For example, fat displays high signal on T1-weighted images and intermediate signal on T2-weighted images.
 Air, cortical bone, ligaments, tendons, and fibrocartilage demonstrate low signal on both T1- and T2-weighted images.
-Fluid displays intermediate signal on T1-weighted images and high signal on T2-weighted images.
-Traumatic, inflammatory, and infectious disorders are therefore evaluated effectively by ...
+Fluid displays intermediate signal on T1-weighted images and ...